cr0mll/cyberclopaedia/Notes/Cryptography/Stream Ciphers/README.md

 # Introduction
 Unlike block ciphers, stream ciphers do not fuse plaintext with key bits.
 Instead, a stream cipher generates a pseudorandom bits from the key and encrypts the plaintext by XOR-ing it with those bits.
-The psuedorandom bits are said to construct a *keystream*.
+The pseudorandom bits are said to construct a *keystream*.
 In addition to the key, which is usually 128 or 256 bits, a stream cipher also takes a nonce.
 The nonce need not be secret but should be unique for every key.
 Nonce sizes are typically between 64 and 128 bits.

 ![](Resources/Images/Stream_Cipher.png)